scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 ### Set up

-Scenario: attackers creates two core ASes that are geographically far apart.
+Scenario: attackers create two core ASes that are geographically far apart.
 They then anounce a link (effectively a shortcut) between these two AS with very appealing properties (low latency, few hops, ...).

 ### Impact